Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 Lower acquisition cost, with predictable ownership economics

-Low-field MRI shifts the economics because the scanner cost drops first, then the “hidden” costs move with it.
+Low-field MRI shifts the economics because the scanner cost drops first, and the “hidden” costs follow.
 Recent estimates in a 2025 review put 0.55T hardware at roughly 40–50% of the cost of a standard 1.5T system.

 Reduced installation requirements, so clinics do not need a hospital-grade MRI build-out